ankitects/anki-manual/src/deck-options.md

 If your deck has subdecks, and you wish one or more subdecks to have different settings to the parent decks, you can assign those subdecks to different presets.
 When Anki shows a card, it will check which subdeck the card is in, and use the options for that deck.
-There are some exceptions:
+There are two exceptions:

-- The "New cards/day" and "Maximum reviews/day" [limits](#daily-limits) of a subdeck affect the number of cards that can be gathered from that subdeck.
+- The **New cards/day** and **Maximum reviews/day** [limits](#daily-limits) of a subdeck affect the number of cards that can be gathered from that subdeck.
 But the total number of cards you see during your study session is controlled by the limits of the deck you select to study.
 - The [display order](#display-order) options are taken from the deck you select to study, not the deck of the current card.